Where, when and how much?

-If you'd like to join at your first class, please arrive about 10 minutes early to allow time to fill in a membership form.
-Alternatively, you can download a copy of the membership form, fill it in and simply bring this along to the class.
+If you'd like to join at your first class, please arrive 5 to 10 minutes early to allow time to fill in a membership form.
+Alternatively, you can download a copy of the membership form (or a pair on a page for multiple people to use), print it out, fill it in and bring this along to the class.
 If you'd like to try a class before joining, you're welcome to do so, but you'll be charged our non-members rate for that class.
 Members will be given priority if a class is becoming full.

 If you're a complete beginner, you'll need to attend classes within the first two weeks of a course starting.
 Unfortunately, we can't usually accept new people any later than this to avoid slowing the teaching down unfairly for everyone else; although we do sometimes run 'late starters' courses that begin 2-3 weeks after the main season starts.
 Anyway, don't worry if you miss the deadline: we run several courses each year, so it won't be long before you have another chance!

 If you've danced before, we also run more advanced classes that might suit you better; please check the dance style pages for details.
 Non-beginners can start at any time, though it's still easiest to start at the beginning of a course.

 What style of dancing should I try?

 We like people to try as many styles as possible as they are often surprised to find themselves enjoying something which they had no idea would suit them.
 To that end, your CDC membership entitles you to one free class in each of our current core styles: social ballroom & latin, dancesport (ballroom and latin), rock'n'roll (social and competitive) and salsa (LA/NY or Cuban) and anything new we are able to offer that year.